jakubmanczak/wartouch/README.md

 ## How To
+make sure the files are marked as executable

+`chmod +x ./wartouch`
+`chmod +x ./wtouch`

-copy the `./wartouch` and `./wtouch` files to your /usr/bin directory like so:
+then copy the `./wartouch` and `./wtouch` files to your /usr/bin directory like so:

 `cp ./wartouch /usr/bin/wartouch`
 `cp ./wtouch /usr/bin/wtouch`

-make sure it's marked as executable

-`chmod +x ./wartouch`
-`chmod +x ./wtouch`